-Leave this page open in your web browser to see live Bitcoin chart and prices updates, it refreshes automatically.
+Leave this page open in your web browser to see Bitcoin to GBP Live Price Updates, it refreshes automatically.

 If you want to see the Bitcoin chart in other currencies, please go to Bitcoin Ticker

 What is the live BTC to GBP price?

 Welcome to Bitcoin Rate, the UK Bitcoin website where we show the live BTC to GBP price for Bitcoin to GBP Live Price Updates.